100prznt/Rca.Physical/README.md

 ## Contributions
 Contributions are welcome.
 Fork this repository and send a pull request if you have something useful to add.

+## Related Projects
+* [Rca.Physical.If97](https://github.com/100prznt/Rca.Physical.If97) - Property library for water and steam according to the industrial formulation IAPWS-IF97.